strategy-coach/praxis/ai-interactions-engineering-manifesto/custom-document-transformation-script.md

 ### Intake and triage

 * Identify document intent (“knowledge object”), critical answerable elements, and citation needs (pages/sections/tables).
+* If there are several documents, a thorough categorization of the documents must be performed, including taxonomy, document ontology, and a comprehensive document analysis.
 * Decide docling vs. MarkItDown; default to docling if layout/semantics are nontrivial. ([Docling][1])
+* It should be indicated that if the complex document does not work with Docling or Markdown, LlamaParse should be tried instead.

 ### Per‑document script (Python primary, orchestrated by `surveilr` CapEx)